gbertoldo/DEPP/doc/JOSSPaper/paper.md

 ![Schwefel 2.26 function.](function14.png){width="50.00000%"}

 These functions were chosen because they present particular features that make optimization difficult.
-Step function (Fig. 3), a set o flat surfaces, pose a hard problem to optimizers relying on functions’ derivatives.
+The Step function (Fig. 3), a set of flat surfaces, poses a hard problem to optimizers relying on functions’ derivatives.
 This is even worse for the Noisy Quartic function (Fig. 4), which has a noisy plateau near its maximum.
 Rosenbrock's function (Fig. 5), although smooth, has a sharp narrow ridge around a parabola, which makes it a challenge to find an appropriate search direction.
 Finally, Schwefel 2.26 (Fig. 6) has several local optima, which may lead to premature convergence.

 The maximizers $x_i^*$ and the domain of optimization of the test functions are presented in